artygus/polaris-react/src/components/ResourceItem/README.md

 Resource items should:

-- Present the content merchants need to find the items they’re looking for.
+- Present the content merchants need to find the items that they’re looking for.
-- Support merchants’ tasks for the particular type of resource.
+- Support merchant tasks for the particular type of resource.
-- Present content elements concisely.
-For example, add a label or clarifying phrase only when necessary.
-- Avoid truncating content where possible.
 - Avoid colons.
-- [Conditional actions](/components/lists-and-tables/resource-list#study-custom-item-conditional-content) should follow the verb + noun content formula for buttons.
-- If a content value is empty, don’t use an em dash (“—”) like in a table.
-Instead, use a phrase like “No orders.”
 - [Shortcut actions](/components/lists-and-tables/resource-list#study-custom-item-shortcut-actions) don’t need to follow the full verb + noun formula for buttons.

-See the [case study](/components/lists-and-tables/resource-list#study-custom-item) for content guidelines in action.
+---

+## Related components

+To display a simple list of related content, [use the list component](/components/lists-and-tables/list).